tom-favereau/advent_of_code/README.md

 ## day7
 done part1 and part2
-I learn how to use the sort package
+A fun problem – I learned how to do a sort.
+The case (J, J, J, J, J) escaped me, and I lost a bit of time.
+We're playing poker with an elf in the desert.

 | Part1    | Part2    |
 |----------|----------|